manjrekarom/manjrekarom.github.io/content/about/index.md

 +++
-date = "2016-11-05T21:05:33+05:30"
 title = "About"
 +++

 Hi!
-My name is Omkar Manjrekar, and I’m an Application Developer at e-Yantra.
-I'll be joining [Stony Brook University](https://www.cs.stonybrook.edu/) for a Masters in Computer Science in Spring'21.
-I specialize in Web Application Development, large-scale and distributed systems.
+I am Omkar Manjrekar from Mumbai, India.
+I work as an application developer at e-Yantra, Mumbai.
+I'll be joining [Stony Brook University](https://www.cs.stonybrook.edu/) for a Masters in Computer Science in Fall 2021.
+I have built packages for automation, web and mobile apps, and some deep learning based applications.
+I am curious about many things and like to learn about them in my spare time (currently that would be operating systems).
+I am interested in solving hard problems, learning whatever needed.
+As of now I am working on a [problem]() involving machine reading.

 hhhhyhhhhhhhhhhdddddddmmmmmmmmmmmddddmmmmNNNNNNNmmmmmmmddddddddhhhhhhhhhhhhhhhhhhhhhhhhhhyhyyyyyyyyy
 hhhhhhhhhhhhhddddddddmmmmmmmmmhsso+/::/+ohdddNNNNNmmmmmmddddddddddhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhy